Eilenberg swindles and higher large scale homology of products of trees: Large scale homology

 provided $i\le k-1$.

 Now, $ c_I$ is a relative cycle in $H_i(I^k,\partial I^k)$, and as such, vanishes.
 That is,

 where $ b_I\in C_{i+1}(I^k)$ and $ a_I\in C_i(\partial I^k)$.
 Define

 where $I^k$ runs through all the cubes of dimension $k$ in $Y$.
-Then $ c - \partial b$ is supported on $A=\sum_{I^k} \partial I^k$, where again $I^k$ runs through all the cubes of dimension $k$ in $Y$.
+Then $ c - \partial b$ is supported on $A=\sum_{I^k} \partial I^k$, where again $I^k$ runs through all the cubes of dimension~$k$ in $Y$.

-It remains to show that each $ b$ and $ a$ are bounded.
+It remains to show that both $ b$ and $ a$ are bounded.
 Observe that in the case of $R=\mathbb{Z}$, the boundedness of $ c$ and the assumptions on the simplicial structure imply that $ c_I$ is one of finitely many possible chains in $C_i(I^k)$.
-Then there is finitely many possibilities for $ b_I$.
-Consequently, both $ b$ and $ c-\partial b$ have finitely many possible values, and, in particular, they are uniformly bounded in the ${\infty}$-norm.
+Then there are finitely many possibilities for $ b_I$.
+Consequently, the coefficient of $b$ and $ c-\partial b$ attain only finitely many possible values, and, in particular, both $b$ and $c-\partial b$ are uniformly bounded.